Updated December 2018

-DLT investors must not only be willing to risk suffering massive drawdowns, but also must be willing to learn how wallet software and trading platforms work to gain exposure to the space, as formalized products like ETFs and Futures do not exist yet in any meaningful way.
+DLT (distributed ledger technology) investors must not only be willing to risk suffering massive drawdowns, but also must be willing to learn how wallet software and trading platforms work to gain exposure to the space, as formalized products like ETFs and Futures do not exist yet in any meaningful way.

 Unique risks to the distributed ledger space further driving risk premium to early adopters are:

-Regulatory Risks: Any publicly accountable entity could potentially be barred from investing in blockchain tokens if laws are passed that prevent their use.
+Regulatory Risks: Any publicly accountable entity could potentially be barred from investing in distributed ledger tokens if laws are passed that prevent their use.

 Illiquid markets with small order books.
 Many investments simply cannot be liquidated quickly in the event of a panic as the order books are not large enough to accommodate large sell orders.